corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/vault-state-event-service.md

 Uncaught exceptions thrown within the provided `function` are caught within the platform code.
 When this happens the subscriber will continue onto the next event and update its position, meaning that the event will never be processed again by the subscriber.

-The `Long` returned by the `BiConsumer` represents the deduplication id of the event.
-This is the same value found in `PositionedValue.position` if you were using the self-managed solution.
-This value should be used to handle deduplication, which is important when executing actions that must only happen a single time.
+The `Long` returned by the `BiConsumer` represents the deduplication ID of the event.
+This is the same value found in `PositionedValue.position` if you are using the self-managed solution.
+This value should be used to handle deduplication, which is important when executing actions that must only happen once.

-This overload of `subscribe` provides a fully managed solution, that moves the position of processed `VaultStateEvent`s after each event is processed.
+This overload of `subscribe` provides a fully-managed solution, that moves the position of processed `VaultStateEvent`s after each event is processed.
 For more control over the position of processed events, see the overload of `subscribe` that returns a `DurableCursor`.

-Example usage of this API from a `CordaService`:

 {{< note >}}
 Names passed into `VaultStateEventService.subscribe` must be unique.
 There can only be a single cursor or call to subscribe with a certain name.
 The code currently throws a `CordaRuntimeException` if this rule is broken.
 {{< /note >}}

+Example usage of this API from a `CordaService`:

 ### Kotlin